fortunejuggle/src/docs/lpic2.209.1.md

           browseable = yes
           guest ok = yes
           # valid users = #

 -   The special section `[printers]` is added.

+-   The %p in the comment puts the printers name in place.

 -   Spool files are written to `/var/spool/samba`.